-But, if you’re less than 36 weeks of pregnancy, Md’s like to see less than 6 contractions in an hour.
+But, if you’re less than 36 weeks of pregnancy, MD’s like to see less than 6 contractions in an hour.
 Most often you need that many contractions to really push the baby into the birth canal.
 If you’re having more than that, I’d call your MD.

 If you’re feeling contractions — make sure you: